sezoom/Generalized-KMOV/README.md

 # Generalized-KMOV
-Implementation of new generalized KMOV scheme
+Implementation of new generalized KMOV scheme in C and SageMath

+Hamad ALSHEHHI and Abderrahmane NITAJ